Nursing Programs Admission Requirements

 The Accreditation Commission for Education in Nursing (ACEN)

-logo of the Accreditation Commission for Education in Nursing (ACEN)
+Logo of the Accreditation Commission for Education in Nursing (ACEN)

 The Associate in Nursing program at the Columbia College campus, located in Columbia, MO and the Lake of the Ozarks campus, located in Osage Beach, MO is accredited by the Accreditation Commission for Education in Nursing (ACEN).